pammacdotnet/TypstPaper/paper.typ

 Typst's introspection system provides a suite of functions that enable dynamic interaction with a document's structure and content.
 Central to this system are functions like `counter` and `query`.
 The `counter` function allows for tracking and manipulating counts of elements such as pages, headings, figures, and equations.
 Users can access current counter values, display them in various formats, and even define custom counters for specific needs.
 For instance, one can create a custom counter to number specific elements uniquely throughout the document.
 On the other hand, the `query` function facilitates searching the document for elements that match certain criteria, such as all headings of a particular level or elements with specific labels.
 This is particularly useful for generating dynamic content like tables of contents or lists of figures, as it allows for real-time retrieval and display of relevant elements based on the document's current state.

 Complementing these are functions like `here`, `locate`, and `metadata`, which offer deeper insights into the document's structure:
 - The `here` function retrieves the current location within the document, which can be used in conjunction with other functions to determine positional information.
-For example, combining `here` with `query` can yield the number of specific elements preceding the current point in the document.
+For example, combining `here` with `query` can yield the number of specific elements preceding the current point.
 - The `locate` function identifies the position of a specific element, allowing for precise referencing or manipulation based on location.
 - Additionally, the `metadata` function enables embedding arbitrary values into the document without producing visible content, which can later be retrieved using `query`.
 This is particularly useful for storing and accessing auxiliary information that informs document behavior or content generation.

 == Integrated development environments
-Typst integrates seamlessly with many of the existen integrated development environments, such as Visual Studio Code (@fig:vscode).
+Typst integrates seamlessly with existen integrated development environments, such as Visual Studio Code (@fig:vscode).
 For instance, extensions like Tinymist#footnote("https://github.com/Myriad-Dreamin/tinymist"), provide a comprehensive environment for Typst document creation.
 Tinymist offers features such as syntax highlighting, real-time previews, code completion, and error diagnostics, enhancing the editing experience.
 Users can initialize Typst projects using built-in templates, format documents with LSP-enhanced formatters, and manage local packages directly within VS Code.
-Additionally, extensions like Typst Sync facilitate synchronization of local packages with remote repositories, streamlining collaborative workflows.
 These tools collectively transform almost any code editor or development platform into a powerful solution for Typst-based typesetting.
 #figure(
   image("vscode.jpg"),
   kind: image,
-  caption: [Typst can also be used through modern code editors such as Visual Studio Code.],
+  caption: [Typst can also be used through modern code editors.],
   placement: top,
 ) <fig:vscode>

+== Export options
+As of April 2025, Typst supports exporting documents in three formats: PDF, SVG, and HTML.
+PDF export is the most mature, offering high-quality, resolution-independent documents compliant with the PDF 1.7 standard.
+It also supports PDF/A-2b and PDF/A-3b formats for archival purposes, with options to specify page ranges and standards via the command-line interface or the web app.
+SVG export is well-supported, ideal for embedding vector graphics into web pages, and allows exporting each page as a separate SVG file with customizable naming templates and page range selections.
+HTML export is currently experimental (@fig:compiler) and under active development; it requires enabling a feature flag (`--features html`) in the CLI, supports basic markup elements, and is not yet available in the web app.

 = Web application <sec:typstapp>
 The shift to cloud-based tools is revolutionizing content creation, academic work, and document editing, with platforms like Binder @Corbi23, and Overleaf being the two most currently known.
 These tools, alongside mainstream platforms like Google Docs and Notion#footnote("https://www.notion.com"), highlight a broader trend: the cloud is breaking down barriers to access, fostering collaboration, and integrating advanced workflows that were once confined to local software.
 As a result, education, research, and professional documentation are becoming more dynamic, inclusive, and efficient.

 #figure(
   image("typstapp2.jpg", width: 100%),
-  placement: auto,
+  placement: bottom,
   caption: [Screenshot of the Typst.app web application.], ) <fig:typstapp>

 Papeeria#footnote("https://papeeria.com") and Authorea#footnote("https://www.authorea.com") offer similar collaborative LaTeX editing capabilities but have smaller user bases.
-PLMlatex, developed by the French National Centre for Scientific Research (CNRS), is a French-language LaTeX editor based on the open-source version of Overleaf.
+PLMlatex#footnote("https://plmlatex.math.cnrs.fr"), developed by the _French National Centre for Scientific Research_ (CNRS), is a French-language LaTeX editor based on the open-source version of Overleaf.
 It provides a user interface and functionality closely resembling Overleaf, though it lacks certain premium features.
-CoCalc also supports LaTeX editing alongside tools for calculations, research, and collaboration.
-All these services may suffer from security vulnerabilities, as commented in @sec:sec.
+CoCalc#footnote("https://cocalc.com") also supports LaTeX editing alongside tools for calculations, research, and collaboration.

-The Typst (@fig:typstapp) online editor is a collaborative, web-based platform designed for creating and typesetting documents with Typst, a modern markup-based typesetting system.
+The Typst online editor (@fig:typstapp) is a collaborative, web-based platform designed for creating and typesetting documents with Typst, a modern markup-based typesetting system.
 It offers a seamless writing experience with features like instant preview, syntax highlighting, and autocompletion, making it ideal for drafting academic papers, technical reports, and other long-form documents.
 The editor splits the interface into two panels: a source panel for writing Typst markup and a preview panel that renders the document in real time.
 Users can easily format text, insert images, equations, and bibliographies, and leverage Typst's scripting capabilities for advanced customization.
 The web app also supports collaboration through the WebSockets standard @Lombardi2015, allowing users to share projects, track changes, and integrate with tools like Zotero and Mendeley for reference management.

 The development team is actively working on improvements, including better mobile usability and additional features like offline PWA support and private templates for teams.
-The editor is available for free with basic features, while a Pro subscription unlocks advanced capabilities like Git integration, presentation mode, and increased storage.
+The editor is available for free with basic features, while a Pro#footnote("https://typst.app/pro") subscription unlocks advanced capabilities like Git integration, presentation mode, and increased storage.

 #let image-width = 100%
 #figure(
-  placement: none,
+  placement: bottom,
   //caption: [Some journal Typst-based templates already qualified to be used for editorial pourposes: _Joint Accelerator Conferences Website_#footnote("https://jacow.org"), _Journal of Machine Learning Research_#footnote("https://www.jmlr.org"), _Institute of Electrical and Electronics Engineers_#footnote("https://ieee.org"), and _Multidisciplinary Digital Publishing Institute_#footnote("https://mdpi.com").],
   caption: [Some Typst-based journal templates already qualified to be used for editorial pourposes: _Institute of Electrical and Electronics Engineers_#footnote("https://ieee.org"), and _Multidisciplinary Digital Publishing Institute_#footnote("https://mdpi.com").], grid(